Alessio2704/monte-carlo-simulator/README.md

 - **🚀 High-Performance Backend:** A core engine written in modern C++17, fully multithreaded to leverage all available CPU cores for maximum simulation speed.
 - **🐍 Smart Validating Compiler:** A robust compiler, `vsc`, transpiles ValuaScript into a JSON recipe.
 It provides **clear, user-friendly error messages** and performs advanced **static type inference** to catch logical errors before execution.
 - **⚙️ Streamlined Workflow:** A `--run` flag allows for a seamless, one-step compile-and-execute experience.
+- **📊 Instant Visualization:** A `--plot` flag automatically generates a histogram of the simulation output, providing immediate visual analysis.
-- **📊 Data Export:** Natively supports exporting full simulation trial data to CSV files for further analysis with the `@output_file` directive.
+- **📈 Data Export:** Natively supports exporting full simulation trial data to CSV files for further analysis with the `@output_file` directive.
 - **🎲 Integrated Monte Carlo Simulation:** Natively supports a rich library of statistical distributions (`Normal`, `Pert`, `Lognormal`, etc.) with fully validated parameters.
 - **🛡️ Robust & Tested:** Comprehensive unit test suite for both the C++ engine (GoogleTest) and the Python compiler (Pytest), ensuring correctness and stability.